Compare

 Choose AWS if

-• You have cloud specialists or DevOps resources.
+• You have dedicated cloud engineers or DevOps resources.

-• You are building around the AWS ecosystem.
+• You are deeply invested in the AWS ecosystem already.

-• You need advanced enterprise integrations from day one.
+• You need enterprise procurement, SOC2, and compliance tooling from day one.

 Try redu.cloud if

-• You are a startup or small team moving fast.
+• You are a startup or small team shipping code, not managing cloud complexity.

 Detailed comparison

-The right choice depends on your team, architecture, budget, and how much cloud complexity you want to manage.
+The right choice depends on your team size, cloud expertise, architecture requirements, and how much complexity you want to manage in-house.

 Category